Communicating with national lawmakers is one of the most effective ways to raise awareness and influence widespread change.

 Legislators have the power to pass bills into law that will have a direct impact on the American people.
 By communicating with legislators, we can empower them to pass a bill for Turner Syndrome women to improve quality of care.

-Join the efforts of the TSF Legislative Advocacy Team.
+Join the efforts of the TSF Legislative Advocacy Working Group.
 Speak up and speak out to make a difference!
 Together, we can collaborate on ideas and provide each other with support until we see change made!

 Not sure where to start?
 We have created an easy tool to use that explains everything you need to know about what legislative advocacy is and how to do it.
 All it takes is passion and a little bit of time to join this effort, and each person who joins strengthens our cause.

 After you sign the PETITION, Request the Legislative Advocacy Packet, which contains tips to get started, materials to communicate with legislators, and more.